 Where to begin!
 It’s safe to say I have a love hate relationship with this machine.
 There’s some good points but it can be incredibly frustrating.
 It ranges in price between £40-50 depending on where you buy it from and if you can find it on offer.
 It’s the sort of machine that is ideal if you want something small to travel with, for young children or just small sewing jobs around the house (You wouldn’t use it for advanced projects or anything heavy duty).

-Having said that I always say to people that it really is worth spending an extra £20-30 and buying a machine like the Singer Promise (I will post about this machine shortly).
+Having said that I always say to people that it really is worth spending an extra £20-30 and buying a basic started machine rather than a small mini machine.
 Paying the extra makes up for the time in which you will most likely find yourself swearing at it!

 So here we go…..